SWINBURNE SPACE TIME

 and what Michael Murphy said

 The Deeper, Wider, Faster program (DWF) chases the fastest bursts of light in the sky with multi-facility, multi-wavelength, simultaneous observations and rapid follow up.
 DWF probes the milliseconds to minutes time domain with fast-cadence, deep observations of wide regions of the sky.
 The most elusive transients (an astronomical object or phenomenon whose duration may be from seconds to days, weeks, or even several years), that they want to discover and study include possible counterparts to Fast Radio Burst and to gravitational wave events.
 Target fields are observed in time domain with continuous, simultaneous observations with multiple telescopes.
-If a transient such as a Fast Radio Burst is detected during DWF observations, several telescopes are ready to observe the region of the sky of interest not only seconds after the detection, but also during and even before the transient is identified. (http://www.dwfprogram.altervista.org/#)
+If a transient such as a Fast Radio Burst is detected during DWF observations, several telescopes are on standby to observe the region of the sky of interest, not only seconds after the detection, but also during and even before the transient is identified. (http://www.dwfprogram.altervista.org/#)

 Jeff Cooke showed me many images on his computer– in real time – such as a galaxy that was millions - or is that billions - of years old, star clusters, nebulae and so on.
 One image he pulled up reminded him, he said, of my art.
 I was so surprised that he had even seen my work I was lost for words.